HazemAbdesamed/bike-points/README.md

 * **NbEmptyDocks :** The number of empty docks (docks without bikes or broken docks) at the bike point.
 * **ExtractionDatetime :** A custom field added to indicate the time of the extraction.

-Preprocessed data is then loaded into a kafka topic **bike-points**.
+Preprocessed data is then loaded into a Kafka topic **bike-points**.
 This logic is implemented in this [folder](airflow/produce_to_kafka/), and is automated using an Airflow DAG **stage** that executes the preprocessing scripts every 3 minutes.

 ## Topic creation

 To ensure the required Kafka topic is available, it is created during container's startup phase.
 This is achieved by the [entrypoint.sh](/kafka/config/entrypoint.sh) file, which executes the topic creation [script](/kafka/scripts/create-topic.sh) if the topic does not already exist.

 # Processing